Overview of Mental Health

 Patient Rights, Care, and Service Delivery Principles

 The Mental Health Act provides protection of the rights of persons subject to such orders as it provides.
 These include assessment orders, treatment orders, and orders for admitting patients into Secure Mental Health Units.
 All involve restrictions on liberty.
-The Mental Health Tribunal reviews the making of all such orders to ensure that they are necessary, and periodically reviews the situation of all patients who are on longer-term orders.
+The Mental Health Stream of the Tasmanian Civil and Administrative Tribunal reviews the making of all such orders to ensure that they are necessary, and periodically reviews the situation of all patients who are on longer-term orders.

 In addition, Schedule 1 of the Act outlines mental health service delivery principles which recognise the tension between the need to restrain a person’s liberty to protect the public, and the need to protect their dignity and autonomy, and self-respect.